-Worst likely case for impact on revenue from reduced summer lets, assuming reduced sales over a 2 week peak summer period.
+Worst likely case for impact on revenue from reduced summer lets, assuming reduced sales over a 2 week peak summer period every 5 years between 2020 and 2034

-Identify at-risk buildings and develop measures to minimise risk of overheating (building fabric measures such as solar control film, brise soleil, natural ventilation strategies, and if necessary active cooling).
+Identify at-risk buildings and develop measures to minimise risk of overheating (building fabric measures such as solar control film, brise soleil, natural ventilation strategies, and if necessary active cooling) .
 Ensure design of new developments is sufficient to prevent overheating during periods of warmer than average temperature.
 Ensure operational procedures are in place to identify incidents and take appropriate action.

 Address risk of overheating in existing properties by assessing measures for inclusion in routine lifecycle maintenance that could help mitigate or reduce risk of overheating.